Anbarryprojects/fastapi-babel/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+Please read `contributing.md` to get familiar how to get started.

-Please adhere to this project's `code of conduct`.
+Please adhere to the project's `code of conduct`.

 ## Feedback